Paul1nh0/jsh/README.txt

 a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but you can change the files needed to the setup under the /mutation directory in this repo to support unix.
-      (of download jsf64linux.zip from bin directory->
+      (or download jsf64linux.zip from bin directory->
               you would have to make some changes for this to work but its provided as a general guidance)